 - 1. Hold a Masters degree in Counseling or related field. - 2.
-Hold an active license in professional counseling or related field (Licensed Marriage and Family Therapist, Licensed Clinical Social Worker, Licensed Alcohol and Drug Counselor,

-- Clinical Psychologist, or Psychiatrist).
+Hold an active license in professional counseling or related field (Licensed Marriage and Family Therapist, Licensed Clinical Social Worker, Licensed Alcohol and Drug Counselor, Clinical Psychologist, or Psychiatrist).
 This license may not be under investigation, suspension, or remediation. - 3.
-Has a minimum of 2 years of full-time post-graduate counseling experience in a clinical setting. - 4.
+Has a minimum of 2 years of full-time post-graduate counseling experience (or equivalent) in a clinical setting. - 4.
+Has completed counseling supervision training - 5.
 Understands and agrees to JBU's Site Supervisor Agreement.